Shuzhengz/TritonHacks-Python_Hard/Documentations/numpy.md

 You need python to do this, hopefully you have that installed, if not, visit python's website at [https://www.python.org](https://www.python.org)

+#### Important: Mediapipe currently only supports up to Python 3.10, please do not use Python 3.11 for this challenge

 <h4>Make sure to have pip installed with python, pip is the package manager for python and is very useful for managing
 your dependencies</h4>